 And, Lagregren adds, the method could one day provide a basis for dealing with antibiotic resistance.

 “The method describes an algorithm and associated software, which will be an important tool for researchers working with bacteria and the genes they transmit laterally, such as for antibiotic resistance,” he says.

-The work is of such importance that Jens Lagergren had a scientific article accepted in Systematic Biology (impact factor about 12)..
+The work is of such importance that Jens Lagergren had a scientific article accepted in Systematic Biology (impact factor about 12).
+Read the article .